pretix/pretix-docs/docs/guides/products/discounts.md

 Most of the methods described here are handled on the event level, so you have to create an event first.
 This article assumes some general knowledge on how to create and edit products, so it makes sense to take a look at the guide on [products](index.md) first.
+The implementation of [discount packages](discounts.md#discount-packages) requires some knowledge of check-in lists.

 ## How To